Nadia Halfway

 Food is more than fuel when you travel.
 It’s connection, culture, and discovery.
 From savouring a surprise pastry to sharing a meal in a local’s home, every bite tells a story.

 So next time you pack your suitcase, don’t just plan what to see: plan what to taste.
-The best way to truly know a place is through its food, and every meal is an adventure for a foodie traveller!
+The best way to truly know a place is through its food, and every meal is an actual adventure for a foodie traveller!

 💬 And you?
 Do you know any useful apps for discovering food while traveling?
 Share them below and help us make this list even tastier!